We help people who want to work on AI Safety to team up together on concrete projects.

 Outreach projects involving continued inquiry and discussion with specific concerned stakeholders.

-Direct action projects that bring to light the mass violation of a civil right, and offer legal means to restrict AI companies from going further.
+Direct action projects that bring to light the mass violation of a civil right, and offer means to restrict AI companies from going further.

 I believe that advanced AI systems are unlike any previous technology in their potential to have vast and diverse impacts across many domains and scales, and in their potential to exhibit dynamics that make them hard to control.
 In addition, leading AI companies explicitly aim to advance their systems' problem-solving capabilities beyond human abilities, a goal that seems increasingly within reach.